nicksavill/DEB_development/Week_9/What_to_expect_this_week.md

-### Week 9
+### Week 8
-This week's workshops will give you tiem to prepare your posters.
-I will give a short presentation with some advice in the first workshop adn the rest of the time is free for you to work in your groups putting the poster together.
-Make good use of the demonstrators and the students for advice on what works.
+I'll begin this week with an explaintion of what a PCA analysis is and some examples of where it is useful.
+There will be some data for you to expereimtn with.
+The second class is free for you to work on your own data problem - see if PCA will help.